 NOTE: HFS normally will not pay for items used by a client in a nursing home, unless the item must be custom-made for the client.

-For TANF, AABD, P3 TA, and Category 07 GA clients under age 18, HFS pays for prosthetic devices when the above criteria are met.
+For TANF and AABD clients, HFS pays for prosthetic devices when the above criteria are met.